Monitor Database Query Performance 🔗

 Requests per second

-You can use insights from Database Query Performance to address the following use cases related to monitoring service availability, optimizing service performance, and monitoring database queries themselves:
+You can use insights from Database Query Performance to address the following scenarios related to monitoring service availability, optimizing service performance, and monitoring database queries themselves:

-You can use Database Query Performance to address the following use cases related to service availability:
+You can use Database Query Performance to address the following scenarios related to service availability:

 Isolate database issues: Determine whether an increase in the latency or error rate of a service is related to problems with a database.
 If it is, you can quickly identify which database and which specific query is contributing the most latency, so you can resolve it by involving the DBA or the owner of the service that’s making the slow database call.